“ Your graduating from beauty school — now what !”

-A Professional Appearance — if you want to present a positive first impression, you have to present a positive first impression to your future boss.
+A Professional Appearance — if you want to present a positive first impression to a prospective employer, you have to present a positive first impression to your future boss.
 If you can’t make yourself look good how do you expect to make his or her clients to look good.
 A positive first impression is critical,are we not in the business of making our customers look good?

 Visit a Few Salons — visit a few salons in the area you may want to work in.
 Perhaps introduce yourself to the owner, make sure you have your resume information with you.

 Have Models Prepared — make sure you have a couple models available if your asked to highlight your work.

 Smile a Lot — bring out your best personality, smile a lot, develop a pleasing personality.

 Answer the Questions — during your interview just stay positive, answer questions during the interview, and above all let them know your eager to learn.